Do you sometimes dread coughing, laughing or if you will ever have to jump !

 I get it …. as at least 1 in 4 women are suffering some for of leaking or don’t know how to activate their pelvic floor correctly to avoid this dreaded #peezing !

 I am a mama of 3 children and YES I can comfortably jump on a trampoline.
 That’s me right here !

 This can be possible for you too.
 How I achieved this was by firstly training my core safely and effectively during pregnancy and NO – that did not mean I did sit ups, crunches and planks here is why.
 Instead it started with learning to breath correctly as I moved then and connecting to my deep core which specialised exercises.
-I teach that all in my Ultimate Pregnant Core program.
+I teach that all in my online pregnancy and postpartum membership THE BFAB METHOD.

 If you are postpartum you can also use these methods – it is never too late to start and just takes some consistency !
 A great place to start are the steps I mention in my video below

 Leaking = a deep core weakness

 Leaking is simply a sign of your pelvic floor not functioning correctly.
 So please don’t be embarrassed and ignore it.
 You wouldn’t ignore a strained or muscle not working correctly elsewhere in your body would you ?
 I hope not …instead take some positive steps to retrain it !

 I am here to show you how.
 I recently went LIVE on my Facebook page and had a wonderful response to this short video.

 In summary how to train your pelvic floor to cough, sneeze or jump